BruninLima/PydaptiveFiltering/README.md

 ## Algorithms (overview)

 > This is an overview.
-For the full list, check the documentation: <!-- LINK_TO_DOCS -->
+For the full list, check the documentation: <a href="https://BruninLima.github.io/pydaptivefiltering/index.html">Docs</a>

 | Category | Examples (classes) | Data type | Notes |
 |---|---|---:|---|